Critical Ecommerce Usability Guidelines That No One’s Talking About!

 - Do users click on some images or text that are not clickable?

 These are all questions that can be answered when you look at the data.
-Those answers can help you fix problems that have led to plummeting in sales.
+Those answers can help you fix problems that have led to plummeting sales.

 In the sections below, I’ll describe some of the most common usability issues to consider before you use data to customize your users’ experiences.